mauroccm/imgAnalysis/README.md

 # imgAnalysis
-Scripts in IJ macro langue for image analysis
+This repo contaisn scripts in IJ macro and R languages for image analysis.
+Each file contains a header with a description of its purpose.